aaronklinker-st/web-extension-challenge/README.md

 Good luck, have fun!
 That's all the information you get.
 Excited to see what you create!

-Once you've fishined, message @aaronklinker-st and he'll give you access to his solution: https://github.com/aaronklinker-st/web-extension-challenge-solution
+Once you've fishined, message Aaron and he'll give you access to his solution: https://github.com/aaronklinker-st/web-extension-challenge-solution